 Why is it important to have good business credit?

-How to check your business credit rating
+How do I check my business credit rating?

 To check your business credit rating, you need to:

-1. Visit one of the business credit bureaus’ websites.
+Visit one of the business credit bureaus’ websites.

-2. Find your company.
+Find your company.
 On the Dun & Bradstreet website, you need to provide your company’s D-U-N-S number, while on Experian and Equifax you only need to provide your business name and location.

-3. Purchase the report.
+Purchase the report.

 Why you should monitor your business’s credit reports